EnrieSala/EnrieSala/Assets/OxfordCountyLandCoverClassification/README.md

 - Snow and ice

 ## Project Drawbacks
-Some drawbacks of this classification include it's limmitation to a 20 km² area (may not be representative of larger regions).
+Some drawbacks of this classification include it's limitation to a 20 km² area (may not be representative of larger regions).
 It also relies on the most recent Sentinel 2 image, which might not capture seasonal variations.
 Additionally, the accuracy is dependent on the quality of the reference points and visual interpretation.

 ## Improvements
 - Explore additional Sentinel 2 bands to enhance classification accuracy